Kendralabs/tapanalyticstoolkit.github.io/index.md

 TAP ATK includes the following:

 - Analytics capabilities that include **spark-tk** and **daal-tk** analytics libraries for working with Spark
-- Capabilities for scoring models in Java, creating model pipelines, and exchanging models in the new MAR format
+- Model scoring in Java, creation of model pipelines, and exchanging models in the new MAR format
 - Jupyter notebook with Spark-tk examples
 - Capabilities for working with TensorFlow